cubrikhs/GDI-Sharp/README.md

 - **GPU path**: capture the desktop, feed it into Direct3D, and apply HLSL shaders in real time.

 This repository is useful for understanding how low-level rendering works without relying on high-level engines like Unity or Unreal.

+NOTE: This project isnt good, nor bad.
+Fork it and make it better if you want